ietf-wg-cellar/flac-specification/flac.md

 - A. J. Robinson for his work on Shorten; his paper (see [@robinson-tr156]) is a good starting point on some of the basic methods used by FLAC.
 FLAC trivially extends and improves the fixed predictors, LPC coefficient quantization, and Rice coding used in Shorten.
 - S. W. Golomb and Robert F. Rice; their universal codes are used by FLAC's entropy coder, see [@Rice].
-- N. Levinson and J. Durbin; the FLAC reference encoder (see [section implementation status](#implementation-status)) uses an algorithm developed and refined by them for determining the LPC coefficients from the autocorrelation coefficients, see [@Durbin].
+- N. Levinson and J. Durbin; the FLAC reference encoder (see (#implementation-status)) uses an algorithm developed and refined by them for determining the LPC coefficients from the autocorrelation coefficients, see [@Durbin].
 - And of course, Claude Shannon, see [@Shannon].

 <reference anchor="Rice" target="https://ieeexplore.ieee.org/document/1090789">